paulchernoch/quantogram/readme.md

 **Quantile Heavy**.
 20,000 random values were added to a naive list and a `Quantogram`, with a median taken after each insertion.
 In release mode, the `Quantogram` was 65x faster than the naive approach.
 As the number of samples increases, this ratio should improve further.

-Profiling reveals that the bulk of the time is spent performing operations on the `SkipDictionary`.
+Profiling reveals that the bulk of the time is spent performing operations on the `SkipMap`.